vikmind/cliamp-lastfm/README.md

 ![scrobbling in cliamp](https://github.com/tetsuo76/cliamp-lastfm/blob/main/screenshot.png?raw=true)

+## Important Notes:
+Some important changes since version 1.4.1:
+- The filename of the .lua file was renamed to `~/.config/cliamp/plugins/cliamp-lastfm.lua`
+- and you need to change `[plugins.lastfm]` to `[plugins.cliamp-lastfm]` in your `config.toml` file.

+The above changes were necessary in order for the `cliamp plugins install` command to work properly.

 ### Simple last.fm plugin v1.5.0 for [cliamp](https://github.com/bjarneo/cliamp)

+### Last.fm Authentication

 Info about last.fm authentication (in order to create your **API_KEY** and **API_SECRET**): https://www.last.fm/api/authentication